 Much like other accessories on a bow manufacturers normally allow you to switch the grip insert for something aftermarket that suits you.

-Stabilizers are optional and act to give the bow stabilizing balance when fully drawn.
-They usually screw into a mounting hole on the riser.
+Stabilizers are optional and act to give the stabilizing balance when the bow is fully drawn.
+They usually screw into a mounting hole on the riser and stick out in front of the bow.
 They can help to resist twist or torque in the riser when a shot is fired and add weight below the grip of the bow.

 Understanding how a stabilizer works is easy.
 Stand up and with your arms to your side, twist your torso.
 Easy?
 Now hold your arms straight out in front of you, keep them there, and twist again….
 Gets harder doesn’t it?
 A stabilizer acts like your arms, and helps to stop the bow from twisting from side to side when the shooting forces are released.